 A reversed (minifying) telescope is used to expand the VF of patients with concentric restriction.
 It provides an expansion of the horizontal field of view but reduces resolution.
-A recent study (Szlyk, Seiple, Laderman, Kelsch, Ho and McMahon, 1998) evaluated the Amorphic minifying telescope mounted in the lower part of the lens in driving.
+A recent study (Szlyk, Seiple, Laderman, Kelsch, Ho & McMahon, 1998) evaluated the Amorphic minifying telescope mounted in the lower part of the lens in driving.
 An improvement was measured, with the use of the Amorphic lens and extensive training.
 The need for the expansion of the lower VF covering the instruments board is not clear.
 However, bioptic intermittent use of a minifying telescope may be an effective way of expanding the field for driving purposes.

-For patients with hemianopia, prisms are typically used to expand the field of vision.
+For patients with hemianopia prisms are typically used to expand the field of vision.
 In most cases, these devices afford only a small change in field of vision due to the low power of the prisms used.
-In addition, they have not been considered as driving aids because they either relocate the field or cause central diplopia, both of these effects result in changes of perceived direction of objects that might be considered dangerous in driving.
-Peli (2000) has proposed a new method for prism correction using prism segments that spans the entire width, but are limited to the upper and lower peripheral parts of the lens and thus prevents central diplopia.
+In addition they have not been considered as driving aids because they either relocate (or shift) the field or cause central diplopia, both of these effects result in changes of perceived direction of objects that might be considered dangerous in driving.
+Peli (2000) has proposed a new method for prism correction using prism segments that spans the entire width of one lens, but are limited to the upper and lower peripheral parts of the lens and thus prevents central diplopia.
 The high power prisms used provide a large expansion (20 deg) of the field at all positions of gaze.
-The expanded field is used to alert the user of an obstacle or threat in the missing field which is then examined with the central vision.
+The expanded field is used only to alert the user of an obstacle or threat in the missing field and the threat is then examined with the unaffected central vision.
 These prisms have not been evaluated for driving yet, but a study is underway.

 At the moment, the minimal extent of the VF needed for safe driving is largely unknown.
 Indirect evidence can be used to try to determine the required field.
-For example, the ability to drive safely at night is an indication of the ability to drive with very limited field. as that provided by headlights.
+For example, the ability to drive safely at night is an indication of the ability to drive with very limited field, as the headlights provide a very narrow field of view.
 However, such indirect evidence is insufficient; it does not address many aspects of the driving task.
 Instead, there is a need for direct research on the impact of different types and levels of VF restriction driving safety.
 Such studies would preferably be based on on-the-road evaluation, but simulator studies that particularly challenge the field loss could be beneficial as well.
-Studies of patients with monocular field loss permit within subject design that addresses the complexity of the driving task and wide range of skills among drivers.
+Studies of patients with monocular field loss are useful because the within subject design they provide addresses the complexity of the driving task and wide range of skills among drivers.
 The driving records of patients with restricted fields from those states that permit their driving should be collected and compared to matching populations in other states.
-The data to from such studies should provide a more solid basis for the determination of the VF requirements for safe driving and the possible role of vision aids.
-With better information, the variability in licensing requirements between states and even countries can be reduced, improving safety and the fair treatment of visually impaired drivers.
+The data to be generated from such studies should provide a more solid basis for the determination of the VF requirements for safe driving and the possible role of vision aids for driving with reduced fields.
+With better information the variability in licensing requirements between states and even countries can be reduced, improving safety and the fair treatment of visually impaired drivers.